-How Palliative Care Helps Men Live Longer
+How Palliative Care Helps Men Live Longer, Better Lives

 Women, on average, live longer.
 Over half of those alive over 65 are female.
 By the time we get to our late 80s, that number goes up to 67%.